Fast and Robust Rank Aggregation against Model Misspecification: Coarsened rank aggregation

-when random variable $\epsilon$ subjects to an exponential prior. \end{Corollary} Indeed, a very large class of distributions can be adopted as prior $\pi(\alpha)$.
-A case of particular~interest arises when $\epsilon \sim\text{Exp}(\alpha)$, since it leads to a computationally simple formula via maintaining exponential formulation.
-The efficacy of the exponential prior is verified in our experiment (See Sect.~\ref{experiment}).
+Indeed, a very large class of distributions can be adopted as the prior for $\epsilon$.
+A case of particular~interest arises when $\epsilon \sim\text{Exp}(\alpha)$, since it leads to a computationally simple formula via maintaining an exponential formulation.
+The efficacy of the exponential prior is verified in our experiment (See Section~\ref{experiment}).

-Inspired by the exponential formulation of posterior derived in Eq.~\eqref{extend_to_exp}, we give the following derivations (Eq.~\eqref{Standard_Posterior}) to explain why the standard posterior is lack of robustness.
+Inspired by the exponential formulation of the posterior derived in Equation~\eqref{extend_to_exp}, we give the following derivations (Equation~\eqref{Standard_Posterior}) to explain why the vanilla rank aggregation is lack of robustness.